-Surowiecki is the recipient of the Poetry Foundation’s first Pegasus Award for verse drama.
-His play, My Nose and Me (A TragedyLite or TragiDelight in 33 Scenes), was performed at the 2008 AWP convention in New York and the Chicago Shakespeare Theater as part of the Poetry Foundation’s Poetry on Stage series (both directed by Bernie Sahlins) and as part of the Creative Sustenance Program at the University of Connecticut (directed by Denise Abercrombie).
+Surowiecki is the recipient of the Poetry Foundation’s first Verse Drama Prize.
+His play, My Nose and Me (A TragedyLite or TragiDelight in 33 Scenes), was performed at the 2008 AWP convention in New York City and the Chicago Shakespeare Theater as part of the Poetry Foundation’s Poetry on Stage series (both directed by the late Bernie Sahlins) and as part of the Creative Sustenance Program at the University of Connecticut (directed by Denise Abercrombie).

-Surowiecki has won the Pablo Neruda Prize (sponsored by Nimrod International Journal) and the Washington Prize, and has received the silver in the Sunken Garden Poetry Festival National Competition.
-He was also awarded a Poetry Fellowship by the Connecticut Commission on Culture and Tourism, and he was named 2009 Artist of the Year by the Arts Council in his hometown of Meriden, Connecticut.
+Surowiecki has won the Pablo Neruda Prize for Poetry (sponsored by Nimrod International Journal) and has received second place in the Sunken Garden Poetry Prize competition.
+He also won a Poetry Fellowship from the Connecticut Commission on Culture and Tourism and received the Meriden Arts Council Arts Award in his hometown of Meriden, Connecticut.

 • Caliban Poems (West Town Press, 2001)

 • Five-hundred Widowers in a Field of Chamomile (Portlandia Group, 2002)

 • Watching Cartoons Before Attending a Funeral (White Pine Press, 2003)